Donald Trump ‘Willfully Fanning The Flames’ Of Violence To Help Campaign, Adam Schiff Says

 — Adam Schiff (@RepAdamSchiff) August 30, 2020

 This week has seen a pair of violent incidents that captured national attention.
-Days after protests broke out in Kenosha following the police shooting of Jacob Blake, a White teenager was accused of opening fire with a rifle, murdering two people and shooting another during scuffles with protesters.
+Days after protests broke out in Kenosha following the police shooting of Jacob Blake, a white teenager was accused of opening fire with a rifle, murdering two people and shooting another during scuffles with protesters.

 Another person was killed in Portland in a shooting during demonstrations that stretched from Saturday to the early morning hours on Sunday.
-Though not all details have been revealed, the New York Times noted that the victim was wearing a hat of a pro-Trump, far-right group known as Patriot Prayer.
-Earlier in the day, caravans of Trump supporters had driven through Portland, where protests against police brutality and calling for an end to racial injustices have stretched back for weeks.
+Though not all details have been revealed, The New York Times noted that the victim was wearing a hat of a pro-Trump, far-right group known as Patriot Prayer.

+Earlier in the day, caravans of Trump supporters had driven through Portland, where protests against police brutality and calling for an end to racial injustices have stretched for weeks.
 Video from the evening showed clashes between the Trump supporting groups and protesters.

 Trump has been criticized for what many see as encouragement of violence against protesters and looters.